The Holocaust in France: Drancy camp

-The arrests of Jews in France began in 1940 for individuals, and general round ups began in 1941.
-The first raid (rafle) took place on 14 May 1941.
-The Jews arrested, all men and foreigners, were interned in the first transit camps at Pithiviers and Beaune-la-Rolande in the Loiret (3,747 men).
-The second round-up, between 20 July and 1 August 1941, led to the arrest of 4,232 French and foreign Jews who were taken to Drancy internment camp.
+The arrests of Jews in France began in 1940 for individuals, and general roundups began in 1941.
+The first raid (rafle) took place on 14 May, 1941.
+The Jews who were arrested, all men and foreigners, were interned in the first transit camps at Pithiviers and Beaune-la-Rolande in the Loiret (3,747 men).
+The second roundup, between 20 July and 1 August, 1941, led to the arrest of 4,232 French and foreign Jews who were taken to the Drancy internment camp.
+During this roundup, 13,152 Jews (among them 4,115 children) were arrested by the French police and confined in the Vélodrome d'Hiver without any arrangements made for food, water or sanitary facilities.

-Deportations began on 27 March 1942, when the first convoy left Paris for Auschwitz.
-Women and children were also targeted, for instance during the Vel' d'Hiv Roundup on 16–17 July 1942, in which 13,000 Jews were arrested by the French police.
-In the occupied zone, the French police were effectively controlled by the German authorities.
+Deportations began on 27 March, 1942, when the first convoy left Paris for Auschwitz concentration camp.

+In the occupied zone, the French police were effectively controlled by German authorities.
 They carried out the measures ordered by the Germans against Jews, and in 1942, delivered non-French Jews from internment camps to the Germans.
-They also contributed to the sending of tens of thousands from those camps to extermination camps in German-occupied Poland, via Drancy.
+They also contributed to sending of tens of thousands from those camps to extermination camps in German-occupied Poland, via Drancy.

 At the time, it was announced that the Reich had created a homeland for Jews somewhere in Eastern Europe, to which all of the Jews of Europe would be "resettled", and was portrayed as a utopia.
-In the spring of 1942, the claim that "resettlment in the East" meant going to the mysterious Jewish homeland in Eastern Europe was widely believed in France, even by most Jews, and though most French people did not believe the supposed homeland was really the paradise that the Nazis had promised, few could imagine the truth.
+In the spring of 1942, the claim that "resettlement in the East" meant going to the mysterious Jewish homeland in Eastern Europe was widely believed in France, even by most Jews, and though most French people did not believe the supposed homeland was really the paradise that the Nazi regime had promised, few could imagine the truth.

 In the unoccupied zone, from August 1942, foreign Jews who had been deported to refugee camps in south-west France, in Gurs, Récébédou, and elsewhere, were again arrested and deported to the occupied zone, from where they were sent to extermination camps in Germany and occupied Poland.

+On 11 November 1942, Wehrmacht troops and Italian troups occupated Vichy France (Case Anton).